 After you've connected the Bluetooth wireless receipt printer with your iPad

 When your printer is connected, don't forget to:

 In your iPad's settings, tap Bluetooth to see your connected Bluetooth devices.

-Find the reset button located on the back of the printer, and use a pen to press and hold down the button.
-While holding this button down, turn the printer back on.
-When the ERROR light starts to flash, you can release the button.
+With the printer turned off, find the reset button located on the back of the printer, and then use a pen to press and hold down the button.

 Limitations when using the Star Micronics TSP650II BTi Bluetooth wireless receipt printer

-Shopify POS has an exclusive, 1-to-1 relationship with the Star Micronics TSP650II BTi Bluetooth wireless receipt printer, which means that:
+Shopify POS has an exclusive, 1-to-1 relationship with the Star Micronics TSP650II BTi Bluetooth wireless receipt printer, which means the following:

-you can't connect multiple iPads to the same Bluetooth printer
+You can't connect multiple iPads to the same printer.

-Shopify POS won't work with multiple Bluetooth printers at the same time.
+Shopify POS won't work with multiple printers at the same time.